ads00/imagine/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 Imagine is a graphics framework made with performances and modularity in mind.
-It aims towards research and development.

-Imagine will always use the newest features from both its core language and the third party libraries its using.
-It is currently planned to use Vulkan for rendering and Lua for scripting later on.
+Imagine was initially developed towards research & development and provides structures and algorithms to solve real world problems, render expressive and realistic images as well as interactive virtual worlds.

 Technology    | for
 --------------|---------